ivoysey/agdademo/patter.md

 it.

-the solution to this complaint is a beautiful (read: groan inducing) use of mix fix notation: we can define a notation for linking together a bunch of appeals to transitivity. that lets us write the end points of each step explicitly in the program text, even when agda doesn't need them:
+the solution to this complaint is a beautiful (read: groan inducing) use of mixfix notation: we can define a notation for linking together a bunch of appeals to transitivity. that lets us write the end points of each step explicitly in the program text, even when agda doesn't need them: